mAI-alignment/mAI-alignment.github.io/_pages/about.md

 ## About

-Welcome to the mAI alignment lab, a Junior Research Group at the University of Bonn led by Florian Mai.
+Welcome to the mAI alignment lab, a Junior Research Group at the University of Bonn led by Dr. Florian Mai.

-Our research focuses on AI alignment and safety issues, exploring how to ensure that current and future advanced AI systems are beneficial and safe for humanity.
+Our research focuses on AI alignment and safety issues, exploring how to ensure that current and future advanced AI systems are acting reliably in accordance with human values.

-## Research Focus
+## Research Interests

+- Scalable Oversight
 - Value alignment
+- Emergent misalignment
+- Planning
-- Scalable oversight
+- LLM training
-- Reasoning and planning approaches for LLMs
-- AI safety and ethics

 ## Current Projects

-[More details about your current projects]
+- **[Scalable Oversight by Learning to Decompose Tasks](/projects/superalignment-task-decomposition/)**: Exploring how AI systems can learn to break complex tasks into manageable subtasks for reliable human oversight, advancing the frontier of superalignment research.

+- **[Learning to Plan from Unlabeled Data](/projects/learning-to-plan/)**: Developing planning capabilities for language models through self-supervised learning.

 ## Join Us